xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 </p>

 ```
-# Checking the number of variables
+# Check the number of variables
 df.shape[1]

-#Checking how many industries are involved
+#Check how many industries are involved
 len(df["SIC Code"].unique())
 ```